Akzolon/Journal/_posts/2025-04-14-Lip-Syncing-Part-3.md

 ![](https://media1.tenor.com/m/s-4kvwARd0cAAAAC/garfield-sad.gif)

 I hate having Springtime lethargy
-Most specifically It's symptoms

-I am ***much*** more tired.
+I am ***much*** more tired, however that tiredness is ***not*** strong enough to prevent me from thinking about it.
-However I can still think... and

 I'm not as productive in my personal labours as I COULD HAVE BEEN if I were not dead tired.
 I'm unhappy because I can't really do the things I enjoy doing.

 Today I have slept during the day for 3 hours straight.
 I never sleep during the day.
 Fever dreams are always fun.

 I'm still doing my obligated labours since I don't have much of a choice.

 I hope this ends soon.

 ![](https://media1.tenor.com/m/W2SGy-aAitkAAAAC/raining-snoopy.gif)